endersonmaia/undocker/README.md

 The following contributions may be accepted:

-- Pull requests (patchsets) with accompanying tests.
+- Patchsets, with accompanying tests.
 - Regression reports.

 If you found a container that undocker cannot extract, or extracts incorrectly